hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 <!-- energy recovery -->
 The combustion process outputs thermal energy which has to be recovered on-site, since it is not readily transportable.
-The most efficient incinerator plants are Combined Heat and Power (CHP) plants that both generate electricity and deliver residual heat to the neighborhood.
+The most efficient incinerators are Combined Heat and Power (CHP) plants that both generate electricity and deliver residual heat to the neighborhood.
 This is done by routing low pressure steam from the turbine through a second closed water loop leading out into the neighborhood.
 Locating an incinerator next to an industrial area that can use the heat is a way to maximise the use of the available energy.
 Alternatively, the heat can be incorporated into the local district heating system, used to heat up nearby [swimming pools and tropical plant greenhouses][20] or to [melt snow on the roads][22].
 In the European Union, [a tonne of MSW typically results in 500 kWh of electricity and 1000 kWh of heat.][11]
-Further improving the efficiency of incinerator plants is an active area of research.
+Further improving the efficiency of incinerators is an active area of research.
 For example, [a recent study][21] proposed using aluminium alloy-based Phase Change Materials in ceramic bricks in the combustion chamber to absorb temperature fluctuations and thus produce more heat.